 Based on MSFD requirement, on the data distribution in time and space (as time series geographically representative), a set of chemicals was selected from the 8 groups in the 3 matrices (water column, sediment, biota), to make a set of 17 selected parameters for product generation in the three regions.
-All these parameters was mapped to SeaDataNet vocabularies (mainly P021 for CDI and P061 for units, and P011 for ODV) as reported in the following tables.
+All these parameters were mapped to SeaDataNet vocabularies (mainly P021 - Parameter Discovery Vocabulary used for CDI generation, P061 - Data Storage Units used for units, and P011- Parameter Usage Vocabulary used for ODV files generation) as reported in the following tables.